RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 - Communications Strategist
 - Budget Officer

-These roles frequently involve vendor management, platform evaluation, fraud analysis, campaign tracking, and operational analytics — all indicating third-party data use.
+These roles frequently involve vendor management, platform evaluation, fraud analysis, campaign tracking, and operational analytics — all indicating third-party data use- a useful commonality that the nlp might be able to put to contextual use.

 ---